1) The basics

 You can send it out immediately, or time it for the future.

-You get a chance to preview the final Thermometer again before you send it, as well as the option to send a test to yourself.
+You can preview your survey again before you send it, as well as send a test to yourself. it looks like this: